jrpacha/240032-Practice-1-4-Color-Results/README.md

 <tt>myExercise4.m</tt> are only for testing purposes. **Do not use it!**

-You can find the session's guide ---together with other extra material files---at Toni Susin's 'Numerical Factory',
+You can find the session's guide ---together with other extra material files---at professor Toni Susin's 'Numerical Factory',

 https://numfactory.upc.edu/numfactory/subjects/?subject=FEM&version=etseib&lang=en&section=1&subsection=P